FRCBS/Hb_predictor_container/README.md

 ## Running from command line

-docker container run -it toivoja/hb-predictor-plumber src/hb-predictor.sh date=2020-07-15 gender=female sample_fraction=0.002 method=icp-fix hlen=1
+docker container run -i -v /whicheverfolderinputisin:/input toivoja/hb-predictor-plumber src/hb-predictor.sh date=2020-07-15 gender=female sample_fraction=0.002 method=icp-fix hlen=1 input_file=/input/inputfilename.rdata

 Options:

 - gender is either 'male', 'female', or 'both'
 - method is either 'no-fix', 'icp-fix', or 'both'
-- An alternative input file can be specified with input_file option
+- The input file can be specified with input_file option

 The results will be stored to file `results.tar.gz`.